What I Learned From One Year of Anonymous Blogging

 - Introduced myself to a group of amazing online individuals that I had been too intimidated to say a word to in the prior six months

-- Applied for a scholarship to attend a conference I knew would kickstart my presence in the world of personal finance blogging
+- Applied for a scholarship to attend a financial conference I knew would kickstart my presence in the world of personal finance blogging

 And no, I didn’t win — but I put myself out there, which is the most important piece.